hbrao/WebApp_01/README.md

 Below are the instructions to setup and play with the web application.

-Open command prompt (as Administrator)
-Install MongoDB as a service.
+Open command prompt (as Administrator) and install MongoDB as a service.

 ```
 C:\mongodb\bin\mongod --directoryperdb --dbpath  C:\mongodb\data\db --logpath C:\mongodb\log\mongo.log --logappend  --config  C:\mongodb\bin\mongod.cfg --install --serviceName MongoDB